 Africa is on many travelers’ bucket lists and 2020 is a great year to plan your African Safari.
 My safari during the Spring season this year was in Kenya with the tour company, African Travel, Travel & Leisure’s #1 Safari Operator for 2019.
 The country of Kenya is a fantastic introduction to the African continent and showcases a wealth of wildlife with ecologically diverse national parks and private reserves.

-My educational journey with African Travel took me to the Lewa Conservancy and the storied Maasai Mara to see its magnificent animals in their natural habitat – and included the opportunity to give back by participating in a ME to WE cultural experience where my travel companions and I could be immersed in the daily life of a local community.
+My educational journey with African Travel took me to the Lewa Conservancy and the storied Masai Mara to see its magnificent animals in their natural habitat – and included the opportunity to give back by participating in a ME to WE cultural experience where my travel companions and I could be immersed in the daily life of a local community.
 Mama Jane Marindany was able to get that hand up from ME to WE to help her community.
 Click here to read more about this pioneer.

 We traveled non-stop from JFK to Nairobi on Kenya Airways and began our journey at Loldia House, an historic farmhouse with cottages on the northwestern part of Lake Naivasha in the Great Rift Valley.
 We enjoyed a lake safari and saw many hippos and water birds on the lake as well as the giraffes that came to call at the property.